Taipei is one of the most underrated cities in Asia

 I continued strolling down different alleyways, changing directions at whim, when I stumbled upon a crowded pedestrian-friendly shopping area.
 Large groups of young people walked around laughing.
 Couples huddled under umbrellas as they queued up at a movie theater.
 Neon-lit shops and restaurants dotted the sidewalks.
 The town came alive in that uniquely Asian way, and with it, so did I. It reminded me of Tokyo, where as a foreigner you feel like a fly on the wall even when you're in the middle of the action.
 You overwhelm your senses trying in vane to absorb your surroundings.
 I remember thinking, "I should move here," with so little trepidation that it scared me.

-And so began my seven-day love affair with Taipei.
-An affair filled with copious amounts of greasy street food, vibrant night markets, and solo exploring.
-When I tell people that Taipei was far and away my favorite city of the trip, they often ask why.
-While I could probably wax poetic about the Asian metropolis for hours, I'll break it down into five reasons.
+And so began my seven-day love affair with Taipei; an affair filled with copious amounts of greasy street food, vibrant night markets, and solo exploring.
+As the last destination of my two-month trip, it took me by complete surprise.
+When I tell people that Taipei was far and away my favorite city of the trip, they often ask why; it's not well-known for being at the top of many Americans' travel bucket lists.
+While I could probably wax poetic about the Asian metropolis for hours, I'll break it down into five reasons why Taipei deserves a spot on yours.

 Locals are friendly and approachable.